sudipta002/Optimizing_a_Pipeline/README.md

 Data sets we have devided into train(80% of the given data) and test datasets (20% of the given data).
 Hyper Parameter used is : C: is the inverse of the regularization term (1/lambda).
 It tells the model how much large parameters are penalized, smaller values result in larger penalization.

-Algorith used is Logistic Regression.
+We have used Logistic Regression with HyperDrive for hyperparameters tuning.

 **What are the benefits of the parameter sampler you chose?**
 We can think of regularization as adding (or increasing the) bias if our model suffers from (high) variance (i.e., it overfits the training data).
 On the other hand, too much bias will result in underfitting (a characteristic indicator of high bias is that the model shows a "bad" performance for both the training and test dataset).
 We have added here C: the inverse of the regularization term (1/lambda).
 C value is chosen from (1,2,3,4).